Welcome

 Cascadia Offshore Subduction Zone Observatory (COSZO)

 The offshore region where earthquake slip on the Cascadia fault is expected to occur is largely devoid of geohazard sensing instruments.
-COSZO is an infrastructure implementation project that will add a suite of geophysical sensors to the Ocean Observatories Initiative (OOI) Regional Cabled Array (RCA), off the coast of near Newport, Oregon, to create a seafloor observatory on the Cascadia subduction zone.
+COSZO is an infrastructure implementation project that will add a suite of geophysical sensors to the Ocean Observatories Initiative (OOI) Regional Cabled Array (RCA), off the coast near Newport, Oregon, to create a seafloor observatory on the Cascadia subduction zone.

 Early Warning Offshore Cascadia